-ArtNight Pasadena @ the Armory
+ArtNight Pasadena at the Armory

 After you visit the Armory, be sure to take an ArtNight shuttle bus to artWORKS, our satellite facility in East Pasadena, for an interactive evening with hands-on, family-friendly arts workshops alongside musical entertainment.